-Double vision is when you look at one object, but it appears as you can see two.
-It’s possible for it to affect either 1 or both eyes.
-It’s sometimes referred to as diplopia and isn’t usually serious, however it’s important that you get it checked at your opticians, even if it comes and goes.
+Double vision is when you look at one object, but it appears as if you see two.
+It’s possible for it to affect either one or both eyes.
+It’s sometimes referred to as diplopia and isn’t usually serious, however it’s important that you get it checked by your Opticians, even if it comes and goes.

 When both eyes (binocular) are affected it can indicate a squint, due to the muscles or nerves making the eyes look in slightly different directions.

+If you have double vision, then it might be due to astigmatism or dry eyes, or due to more complex causes such as diabetes.
 The best course of action for double vision is to consult your optician or your GP.
-They’ll be able to advise you the best course of treatment once they work out the cause.
+They’ll be able to advise you on the best course of treatment once they work out the cause.